EFFECTIVE EPI MANAGEMENT

 This is the trickiest part of managing EPI.

-• Do not restrict fat intake, unless, once again, there is a possible concurrent condition that requires fat restriction.
+In the beginning, Feed 150% of what the dog normally would require until the body replenishes the weight that was lost. - Do notrestrict fat intake, unless, once again, there is a possible concurrent or another condition that requires fat restriction, or if they are having a serious struggle getting their SID (small intestinal dysbiosis) under good control.
 Dogs appear to resume their health quicker when fat % is not restricted as long as they are receiving the proper type and dose of enzymes, and, if needed, B12 and if SID is kept under good control.

-• For itchy skin or a dry coat, if tolerable, may add EFS (Essential Fatty Acids) suggested at 180mg per 10lbs per day, or on alternate days give ½ to 1 teaspoon of cold pressed (virgin) coconut oil.
+- For itchy skin or a dry coat, if tolerable, may add EFS (Essential Fatty Acids) suggested at 180mg per 10lbs per day, or on alternate days give ½ to 1 teaspoon of cold pressed (virgin) coconut oil.

 SID (small intestinal dysbiosis) / SIBO & TREATMENT

-• The best way to assess SID/SIBO is by (1) symptoms and (2) accompanying medical ailment, in this case EPI, and treat early on for best results.
-Years ago, it was thought that only high folate test results indicated SID.
+- The best way to assess SID/SIBO is by (1) symptoms and (2) accompanying medical ailment, in this case EPI, and treat early on for best results.Years ago, it was thought that only high folate test results indicated SID.
 This has since been proven wrong.
-Folate test results such as Culturing, Counting bacterial numbers, and Duodenal juice collection all have majors flaws in their technique rendering them inaccurate indications of SID/SIBO, but rather “the type of flora and/or how the host and flora interact is most important.”
+Folate test results such as Culturing, Counting bacterial numbers, and Duodenal juice collection all have majors flaws in their technique rendering them inaccurate indications of SID/SIBO/Dysbiosis, but rather “the type of flora and/or how the host and flora interact is most important.”
 Recent studies have revealed that all dogs with EPI have SID.
 The goal now is to keep SID under good control.
 Unfortunately, with EPI dogs, research has also recently proven that EPI dogs do not have enough of a variety of bacterial strains nor enough bacteria overall.

-• SID is not under good control if the dog displays any repeated signs such as yellowish or pale colored stools, loose stools, gelatinous stool coating, flatulence, lack of appetite, stomach noises, vomiting, acid reflux, low or low normal B12 then treat for existing secondary SID/SIBO.
+- SID is not under good control if the dog displays any repeated signs such as yellowish or pale colored stools, loose stools, gelatinous stool coating, flatulence, lack of appetite, stomach noises, vomiting, acid reflux, low or low normal B12 then treat for existing secondary SID/SIBO.
 In trying to keep SID under good control, much success is seen with prebiotics (FOS/Fructooligosaccharide).
-FOS is a soluble dietary fiber, a non-digestible food components that is fermented by intestinal bacteria.
+FOS is a soluble dietary fiber, a non-digestible food component that is fermented by intestinal bacteria.
 FOS is most abundant in Inulin (Chicory Root), Jerusalem Artichokes, and Slippery Elm powder which has prebiotic and mucilage properties.
 This may lead to more normalization of the intestinal microbiota.
 Many EPI folks use Slippery Elm powder given with breakfast and dinner.
 The following are suggested doses for Slippery Elm: 1/8 tsp for dogs under 10lbs, ¼ tsp for dogs 10lbs to 30lbs, ½ tsp for dogs 30lbs to 80lbs, 3/4 tsp for dogs 80lbs to 100lbs, and 1 tsp for dog 100/+lbs.
 Mix in meal, add 1 to 2 tablespoons of water, mix and serve meal as you normally would.
 Incubating not necessary.
 HOWEVER please know that too much of any prebiotic can cause loose stools and an upset stomach.
 So always give just a little.
-Do not give if the pet has an allergy to the American Elm Tree.
+Do not give Slippery Elm if the pet has an allergy to the American Elm Tree.

-• If just a Prebiotic doesn’t work or doesn’t work well enough, try a prebiotic + probiotic.
+- If just a Prebiotic doesn’t work or doesn’t work well enough, try a prebiotic + probiotic.
 If this 2nd option still doesn’t work well, then you will need to resort to an antibiotic regimen to get SID/SIBO under good management.
-A 45 day regimen/twice daily with breakfast and dinner of Tylosin Tartrate antibiotic is recommended.
+A 45 day regimen/twice daily with breakfast and dinner of Tylosin Tartrate (Tylan) antibiotic is recommended.
 Metronidazole is no longer recommended for any dog with chronic gastrointestinal issues.

-• In some cases, if the Tylosin is not working, then try Amoxycillin (which may or may not work) or try Oxytetracycline which often does work.
-Tylosin appears to work best for the majority of EPI dogs with SID/SIBO.
+- In some cases, if the Tylosin is not working, then try Amoxycillin (which may or may not work) or try Oxytetracycline which often does work.
+If none of these antibiotics work, talk to your vet about trying a short term of Prednisone.

-• The current recommended Tylosin dosage has recently been changed to “25mg/kg BID with food for 6 weeks”, but some still prefer to administer twice daily [every 12 hours] with food:
+- The current recommended Tylosin dosage has recently been changed to “25mg/kg BID with food for 6 weeks”, but some still prefer to administer twice daily [every 12 hours] with food:

 30 lbs – 1/8 tsp 60lb – 1/4 tsp